 Fixing volumes or t-nuts

-This is skilled labor but can be easily taught if you are handy and the gym structure allows people in your position to do this kind of work.
+Although this type of work requires skill, it can be learned if you are handy, and the gym‘s structure allows people in your position to perform it.

 You can make up problems by linking existing holds on the wall.
 This can help you start to experiment with movement.

 Use a board system like the Kilter Board and set your own problems in the app.
 Use draft mode and climb as you’re setting to get the problems where you want them, then save them and release them into the database for everyone to climb!